Determining and Interpreting PVT Properties and Phase Behaviour of Petroleum Reservoir Fluids

 The knowledge gained from this course is vital for the development of new oil and gas fields, the design of surface gathering systems and processing facilities, and the design of waterflood and other enhanced recovery schemes.
 Skills learned in this course will also enable participants to do reservoir-engineering calculations for the determination of initial in-place volume, hydrocarbon reserves and production forecasts, and reservoir simulation.

-- Acquiring representative reservoir samples, the process of sampling
+- Acquiring representative reservoir samples, QC of sampling process

 - Differential versus flash analysis